 You have created or collected video from your phone, screen recordings on your computer, or video footage from an online service.
 You’ve got multiple files to work with, and now it’s time to put it all together.

 One of the best edit tips for YouTube is to utilize a script or storyboard to help organize your video.

-Scripts are useful when you are creating tutorials or lessons that include narrated step-by-step instructions.
+Scripts are helpful when you are creating tutorials or lessons that include narrated step-by-step instructions.
 Storyboards are great for a marketing or product video that includes major themes and often is created with music.
-This way you can organize your thoughts and the main points you want to communicate in each section.
+With a storyboard, you can organize your thoughts and the main points you want to communicate in each section.

 Combine videos and recordings from different sources

 Have a video from your phone’s library you want to use?
 Did you create a recording previously that can be re-used and added to your video?
 No problem.
 It’s easy to import or copy and paste other videos and recordings you have made.
 You can incorporate all of this into your video timeline.
 Once you have mixed in all your content just edit and polish!